Saint Dominic and the Order of Friars Preachers

 Dominicans and Universities

-Dominic continued to preach the Christian Gospel despite the fact that civil war broke out in the area.
-Under pressure from the pope, the King of France sent a crusade against the Albigensians who, with the support of the Count of Toulouse, had murdered the papal legate.
+Dominic continued to preach the Christian Gospel despite the fact that civil war broke out in the region.
+Under pressure from Pope Innocent III, the King of France sent a crusade against the Albigensians who, with the support of the Count of Toulouse, had murdered the papal legate.
 From 1206 until 1215, Dominic toiled in the south of France in relative obscurity, attracting followers to assist him in his preaching task.
-In 1215, Dominic received official recognition from the Pope Honorius III for his community as the Order of Friars Preachers.
-No sooner was his institutional base established, however, than St. Dominic sent his brothers in small groups to various centers of learning throughout Europe, even to the center of learning in the medieval world, the University of Paris.
-Dominic believed that sound preaching must arise out of a firm foundation in Theology, and so he sent his brothers to be educated in Christian doctrine and to recruit others so educated.
+In 1216, Dominic received official recognition from the pope, Honorius III, for his community as the Order of Friars Preachers.
+No sooner had he established an institutional base, however, than St. Dominic sent his brothers in small groups to various centers of learning throughout Europe, even to the medieval world’s preeminent educational center, the University of Paris.
+Dominic believed that sound preaching must arise out of a firm foundation in theology, and so he sent his brothers to be educated in Christian doctrine and to recruit others so educated.
 Quickly, the Order of Preachers spread throughout Europe, becoming well established in every institution of higher education.

 Saint Dominic was a man who drew his strength and his wisdom from a profound prayer life; he was said to have always been either talking to God or talking about God.
 Likewise, he sought to impress upon the Friars of his Order that their preaching should begin in the quiet solitude of prayer and study.
 Thus, a motto of the Order of Preachers is “Give to others the fruits of your contemplation.”
 This spirit of contemplation and preaching, humility, poverty and service embodied by Holy Father Dominic formed the character and found expression in one of his greatest sons, Saint Thomas Aquinas.